abangfarhan/abangfarhan.github.io/_posts/2017-12-29-10print-windows.md

 ---
-layout    : post
+layout: post
-title     : 10 Print on Windows Command Line subtitle  : Creating the classic random maze on cmd date      : 2017-12-29 11:17 author    : abangfarhan category  : blog tags      : [programming, windows, art]
+title: 10 Print on Windows Command Line
+subtitle: Creating the classic random maze on cmd
+category: blog
+tags: [programming, windows, art]
 ---

 # What is 10 Print?